| | | |

 simple goals help you begin

-Example: You are preparing dinner for the family, which includes a lot of smaller steps.
-You should divide out the tasks within the project of making dinner within your notebook or todo application.
-This will make it is easy to remember and avoid getting way too detailed:
+You are preparing dinner for the family, which includes many smaller steps.
+You should divide out the tasks within the project of making dinner within your notebook or to-do application.

 • Instead: